Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/sen.md

 - **One potential avenue for improvement:** It's not a big deal at all (especially since you already wrote the code) but the `get_<feature>` functions could probably be refactored into one function that takes a regex pattern as a parameter.
 Everything else in the functions is the same, so you have a lot of repeated code.

 - **One thing I learned:** I didn't know there was a set idea of a general morpheme acquisition order for language learners -- I would have assumed it varied too much for something like that to really make sense.
 I guess that's what your analysis is investigating -- whether that set order is really valid.

+### Varun

+- **One thing I like:** I like the pretty printing.
+Also the "You are here" markings and the documentation.
+Very nice.

+- **One potential avenue for improvement:** I did notice 2 blank PNGs in the folder, but it might just be like that on git or just on my browser.

+- **One thing I learned:** I learned about PyLangAcq.
+Pretty cool!